You Need This Wedding Alcohol Calculator to Stock Your Reception Bar

 When choosing types of wine, work with your caterer and bartender to select wines that go well with the food menu, as well as varietals to serve at the bar.
 "If you'd like to add rosé and sparkling wine to your bar service, you can substitute these for some of the white wine bottles as they have a similar flavor profile," suggests Mentrup.

-If you plan to put a bottle of white and red wine at each table versus having a waiter pour wine for each guest, you will need to buy more bottles of red and white wine to allow for this.
-Keep in mind, you may have unfinished bottles if you decide to go this route.
+If you plan to put a bottle of white and red wine at each table versus having a waiter pour wine for each guest, you will need to buy more bottles of red and white wine.
+Keep in mind: You may have unfinished bottles if you decide to go this route.

 Champagne Toast